Pythagorean theorem: Relation to the cross product

 This can be considered as a condition on the cross product and so part of its definition, for example in seven dimensions.

+As an axiom

+If the first four of the Euclidean geometry axioms are assumed to be true then the Pythagorean theorem is equivalent to the fifth.
+That is, Euclid's fifth postulate implies the Pythagorean theorem and vice-versa.

 Generalizations

 Similar figures on the three sides

 The Pythagorean theorem generalizes beyond the areas of squares on the three sides to any similar figures.
 This was known by Hippocrates of Chios in the 5th century BC, and was included by Euclid in his Elements:

-If one erects similar figures (see Euclidean geometry) with corresponding sides on the sides of a right triangle, then the sum of the areas of the ones on the two smaller sides equals the area of the one on the larger side.